BTS fans match $1million donation by BTS to the #BlackLivesMatter movement | NME

-BTS‘ colossal fanbase, the Army, have pulled off a huge feat today (June 8), matching the K-Pop superstars’ $1million donation to the #BlackLivesMatter movement.
+BTS‘ colossal fanbase, the ARMY, have pulled off a huge feat today (June 8), matching the K-pop superstars’ $1million donation to the #BlackLivesMatter movement.

 The #MatchAMillion initiative was coined by Twitter user @Monosplaylist, and was further organised and co-ordinated by volunteer fan collective, One In An Army.